 Employee motivation is the level of commitment an employee has toward their job and the energy they put into completing tasks.
 Employee motivation is determined by many factors.
 These include:

-• workplace culture.
-According to the global report, workplace atmosphere is the fourth most important business driver.
+According to the UK report, half of all workers rank equity as their most important business driver.
 As a result, a focus on workplace culture will have a direct impact on employee motivation, engagement, and overall job satisfaction.

-• opportunities for development.
-A lack of career progression is the third most important reason colleagues left their employer in 2023.
+A lack of career progression is the fourth most important reason colleagues left their employer in 2024.
 If employees cannot see where they are going, they may feel demotivated and may be inclined to look for other jobs.

 understanding your workforce.